sajee05/Obsidian/Notes/06 Lecture Notes/PA Lecture 1.md

 ### Word Origin and Definition

-- **SOCIOLOGY**: Combined by AUGUST COMTE in 1838
+- **SOCIOLOGY**: Combined by AUGUST COMTE in 1838 - Established new discipline dedicated to scientific study of society
 - **Latin term**: SOCIOUS (meaning companion or ally/comrade)
 - **Greek term**: LOGOS (meaning knowledge)
-- Established new discipline dedicated to scientific study of society

 ### Formal Definitions

-- **According to COMTE**: Discipline dedicated to scientific study of society
+- **According to AUGUST COMTE**: Discipline dedicated to scientific study of society
 - **According to KINGSLAY DAVIS**: "Sociology is a general science of society"
 - **Basic Definition**: Sociology is the systematic and scientific study of society